-Patti Swartz returns for her third season with the Dubuque Fighting Saints organization as housing coordinator.
+Patti Swartz returns for her fourth season with the Dubuque Fighting Saints organization as housing coordinator.
 Swartz has been involved with housing players for 10 years starting with the Dubuque Thunderbird Organization.
 Swartz is a registered nurse employed at Medical Associates Clinic.
 She has two married children and five grandchildren.
 She resides in Dubuque.

 JoAnne Gibson Academic Advisor